AI is a systems technology with a huge impact

 The Artificial Intelligence handbook Image of The Artificial Intelligence handbookThis complete Artifical Intelligence book covers the entire spectrum of making organizations more intelligent.
 It offers you a perfect framework for structurally tackling and implementing organizational improvement with AI, Data Science and Big Data.view the Artificial Intelligence handbook

-ChatGPT does not come out of the blue
+ChatGPT did not come out of the blue

 Data-driven innovation also does not mean reinventing everything, according to Feldberg.
 Valuable and proven concepts such as ideation and design thinking are still applicable.
-When the winner of the Dutch BI & Data Science Award 2022 Pon introduced the startup Lensor for automatic damage detection, the idea arose during a brainstorm to unleash the artificial intelligence not only on Pon’s cars, but also on company cars and rental cars from external parties.
+When the winner of the Dutch BI & Data Science Award 2022 Pon introduced the startup Lensor for automatic damage detection, the idea arose during brainstorming to use artificial intelligence not only on Pon’s cars but also on company cars and rental cars from external parties.
 That sounds logical, but you just have to come up with it…

 The essence of ‘Resourcing with data’